 Lucentis may interfere with a treatment called photodynamic therapy (PDT), which is used for certain eye diseases.
 If you combine Lucentis with PDT, you can develop serious inflammation in your eye.

 Talk with your doctor if you have questions about PDT treatments and Lucentis.

 Lucentis may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Lucentis.
 Factors to consider include those in the list below.

 - Eye infections or infections surrounding your eye.
-If you have an infection in your eye or in the area around your eye, you can’t receive Lucentis.
+If you have an infection in your eye or in the area around your eye, you cannot receive Lucentis.
 Your doctor will tell you when you can start Lucentis treatment.